 It's workplace technology that allows businesses to make use of the flexibility they need in order to carry on with their operations smoothly, whether it is through cloud-based solutions for projects or platforms enabling better workplace communications.
 The workplace technology stack your business needs to combine intranets and extranets, CRM systems and project management tools, as well as additional tools that will make your hybrid work model work.

 Alright, we have now defined workplace technology.
-What are some of the major types of workplace tech all businesses need to consider (particularly when running on a hybrid model?)
+What are some of the major categories of workplace tech all businesses need to consider (particularly when running on a hybrid model?)

 Collaboration and Communication Solutions